donfiore - Fotolia

-Commenting on the impact of GDPR on business, Denning said it would depend on how much work they have done to comply with the 1988 Data Protection Act.
+Commenting on the impact of GDPR on business, Denham said it would depend on how much work they have done to comply with the 1988 Data Protection Act.

 “The GDPR has higher standards, but they are evolved standards, and so if a company has not been doing anything on data protection for the past 10 years, the resource implications are going to be greater,” she said, adding that there are a lot of tools available to help.

 The ICO has focused in particular on helping small to medium-sized enterprises by providing checklists, educational seminars and online tools.